-A list of documents acceptable as proof of entitlement to work in the UK and guidance notes are included in Right to work in the UK - evidence of entitlement form F108a.
+Further resources - A list of documents acceptable as proof of entitlement to work in the UK and guidance notes are included in Right to work in the UK - evidence of entitlement form F108a.

-20. Criminal convictions and suitability to work with children
+19. Criminal convictions and suitability to work with children

-20.1 The school will take steps to ensure that candidates are adequately assessed for their suitability to work with children, which includes ensuring that any relevant criminal convictions are identified and taken into consideration where necessary.
+- 19.1 Steps will be taken to ensure that candidates are adequately assessed for their suitability to work with children, which includes ensuring that any relevant criminal convictions are identified and taken into consideration where necessary.
 In assessment of these risks, shortlisted candidates will be asked to complete the Disclosure of Criminal Convictions and Suitability to Work with Children Form F112f.
 Candidates will not be asked to complete this form prior to shortlisting.
-Where this form is completed electronically applicants will be asked to sign a hard copy at interview.
+Where this form is completed electronically applicants will be asked to sign a hard copy at interview. - 19.2 DBS clearance, where it is required, will be obtained prior to employment commencing.
+In exceptional circumstances, where this is not possible, discretion will be used to allow the person to start work but appropriate arrangements will need to be made to ensure the individual does not have unsupervised access to children until the disclosure is received and deemed satisfactory.
+In these circumstances, other employment checks listed here will need to have been completed:-

-- 20.2 It is expected that DBS clearance, where it is required, will be obtained prior to employment commencing.
-In exceptional circumstances, where this is not possible, the Headteacher has discretion to allow the person to start work but appropriate arrangements will need to be made to ensure the individual does not have unsupervised access to children until the disclosure is received and deemed satisfactory.
-In these circumstances, other employment checks listed here will need to have been completed:- - obtaining and scrutinising comprehensive information from the person, and taking up and satisfactorily resolving any discrepancies; - obtaining independent professional and character references that answer specific questions to help assess the person's suitability to work with children and following up any concerns; - face to face interview that explores the person's suitability to work with children as well as their suitability for the post; - verifying the person's identity; - verifying that the person has any academic or vocational qualifications claimed; - checking their previous employment history and experience; - verifying that they have the mental and physical fitness to carry out their work responsibilities; - a check against the DBS children's barred list.
-This list contains details of those who are banned or restricted from working in an education setting. - check of their eligibility to work in the UK; - prohibition order check; - section 128 direction check (Academies and Free schools management positions and school governor positions only).
+- obtaining and scrutinising comprehensive information from the person, and taking up and satisfactorily resolving any discrepancies; - obtaining independent professional and character references that answer specific questions to help assess the person's suitability to work with children and following up any concerns; - face to face interview that explores the person's suitability to work with children as well as their suitability for the post; - verifying the person's identity; - · verifying that the person has any academic or vocational qualifications claimed; - checking their previous employment history and experience; - verifying that they have the mental and physical fitness to carry out their work responsibilities; - a check against the DBS children's barred list. - check of their eligibility to work in the UK; - prohibition order check; - section 128 direction check (school governor positions only).